Chondan/Data-Structure/README.md

 		- Insertion
 		- Deletion
 3. Multiway Search Trees
 	- A multiway tree can have more than one value per node.
 They are written as m-way trees where the m means the order of the tree.
-A multiway tree can have m-1 values per node and m children.
+A multiway tree can have m-1 values per node and m children (m ways).
 Although, not every node needs to have m-1 values or m children.
 4. AVL Trees
+	- An AVL tree is a self-balancing binary search tree.
+A binary tree is said to be balanced, if the difference between the heights of left and right subtrees of every node in the tree is either -1, 0, or +1.
+This is known as the Balance Factor.
+	- Balance Factor
+		- Balance Factor = height(left_subtree) - height(right_subtree)
+	- Rebalancing
+		- During a modifying operation (e.g. insert, delete), if the height difference of more than 1 arises between two subtrees, the parent subtree has to be 'rebalanced' to satisfy the AVL property.
+		- These are done by tree rotations, which moves the keys in such a manner that there order is preserved, but the balance factor is also satisfied.
+	- AVL Tree Rotations
+		- Rotation is the process of moving the nodes to either left or right to make tree balanced.
+There are 4 types of rotations:
+			1. Single Left Rotation (LL Rotation)
+			2. Single Right Rotation (RR Rotation)
+			3. Left Right Rotation (LR Rotation)
+			4. Right Left Rotation (RL Rotation)

+#### Binary Tree Traversals
+A binary tree is traversed when one needs to access or display its elements.
+Each method produces a different order of elements that may be useful in scenarios when needed.

+- Traversal Methods
+	1. Inorder [Left - Root - Right]
+		- In this traversal, the left child node is visited first, then the root node is visited and later we go for visiting right child node.
+	2. Preorder [Root - Left - Right]
+		- In this traversal, the root node is visited first, then its left child and later its right child.
+	3. Postorder [Left - Right - Root]
+		- In this traversal, left child node is visited first, then its right child and then its root node.

+---